If you are interested in reviewing our books, we have several options:

 All of the Pragmatic Bookshelf publication citations are available as a Bibliography.bib file in BibTeX format.

-Our books are published by The Pragmatic Programmers, LLC, under the imprints The Pragmatic Bookshelf and Pragmatic Life.
+Our books are published by The Pragmatic Programmers, LLC, under the The Pragmatic Bookshelf imprint.

-You can buy paperbooks, PDF, epub and mobi format ebooks directly from our website; we ship to many countries.
+You can buy paperbooks, PDF, epub and mobi format ebooks directly from our website; we ship to most countries worldwide.

 You can also buy paperbooks from your favorite retail bookstores.
 Our books are distributed to the retail channel world-wide by O’Reilly and Associates and stocked by Ingram.